iThorgrim/github_moon_lua/README.md

-# GitHub Moon to Lua Action 🚀
+# GitHub Action : Moon to Lua 🚀

 This GitHub Action converts `.moon` files to `.lua` files and creates a pull request with the changes.